 Your first few days and weeks are the most important in ensuring that your implants heal well.
 Typically the denture / dental prosthesis covers the tooth extraction areas, which helps these areas clean and free of debris.
 This also helps prevent dry-socket and infection.

 Be sure that you have the following items on hand to help you keep the area clean in the few weeks post surgery.

 Long-Term Maintenance for Dental Implants

 Once your implant has healed, you can generally treat it just as you would treat your other teeth.
-Therefore, you should be sure to brush and floss around it daily.
-You will also need to schedule regular examinations and cleanings with your dentist.
-These cleanings will include a scaling to clean beneath the gum line as well as a thorough cleaning around the threads of your implant to ward off infection.
+Therefore, you should be sure to brush and clean around it daily.
+It is advised to schedule yearly examinations and cleanings with your dentist.
+These cleanings will include a scaling to clean beneath the gum line as well as a thorough cleaning around the exposed portion of your dental implant to ward off infection.

 Back to Dental Implant Procedure & Recovery